spencerhall01/virtual-computer/README.md

-# Spanning Trees on Quantum Annealers
+# Virtual Computer in VHDL

    This project is a digital computer built entirely from the ground up in VHDL.
 It starts at the transistor level (PMOS, NMOS) and builds upwards to basic logic gates (NOT, NAND, NOR, etc.), followed by combinational and sequential circuits (AND, OR, XOR, XNOR, IMPLY, flip-flops, multiplexers, etc.), memory components, an ALU, and eventually a simple CPU architecture.